Pavement Parking Bill

 Overview

-The Pavement Parking Bill aims to improve safety and accessibility on pavements in England and Wales by prohibiting most pavement parking.
-It clarifies existing laws, strengthens enforcement, and allows for increased fines for offenders.
+The Pavement Parking Bill aims to improve safety and accessibility on pavements in England and Wales by prohibiting parking on pavements, verges, and central reservations, except where specifically authorized.
+The bill clarifies existing laws, strengthens enforcement, and introduces standardized penalties for pavement parking.

 Description